-No date setting is made before the camera is shipped from the factory.
-Be sure to use the procedure on page E-45 to set the time and date before using the camera for the first time.
-File name assignment and date and time stamping will not be performed correctly if the time and date are wrong.
+No data setting is made before the camera is shipped from the factory.
+Be sure to use the procedure on page E-44 to set the time and date before using the camera for the first time.
+File name assignment and time stamping will not be performed correctly if the time and date are wrong.